 Please Note: No photography will be permitted in this exhibition.
 Thank you for understanding.

-This exhibition is sponsored by Patricia Adsit, David L. Bell and Janet Seiwert Bell, Mrs. J Robert Edwards, Brenda and Steve Fishbaugh, Elizabeth A Frederick, the Ladowski Family, Duane and Carol Lupke, Stephen and Barbara McMurray, Julie Donnell and John Shoaff, Robert and Donna Streeter, and Mark and Kathie Swaim through their contributions to the 2019 FWMoA Annual Fund.
+This exhibition is sponsored by Patricia Adsit, David L. Bell and Janet Seiwert Bell, Mrs. J Robert Edwards, Brenda and Steve Fishbaugh, Elizabeth A Frederick, the Ladowski Family, Duane and Carol Lupke, Stephen and Barbara McMurray, Steve and Audrey Riley, Julie Donnell and John Shoaff, Robert and Donna Streeter, and Mark and Kathie Swaim through their contributions to the 2019 FWMoA Annual Fund.

 June 4: Curator's Tour, 12:15pm